George FRODSHAM

 the magnetic force Fm.
 To assure this relationship is met, the

-following options may be used in the design and deployment of the
+following options may be used in the design and deployment of

-device.
-The magnetic force may be increased by increasing the
+the device.
+The magnetic force may be increased by increasing

-magnetic field H by varying the type and configuration of
+the magnetic field H by varying the type and configuration of

 permanent magnets or electromagnets creating the external field

 (as discussed below).
-Alternatively, the field gradient ∇H may be
+Alternatively, the field gradient ∇H may

-varied or optimized by: optimizing the magnitude of H for the
+be varied or optimized by: optimizing the magnitude of H for the

-particular dimensions and magnetic properties of the wires; using
+particular dimensions and magnetic properties of the wires;

-material with higher magnetic susceptibility.
+by using a material with higher magnetic susceptibility.

 [0065] Further, one could increase the likelihood of a target